 And no amount of Evil could stand in her way.
 When Flippy and Flaky started dating, she apparently did not know how to deal with the fact that her life was in mortal danger every time she was with Flippy, but she adapted.
 After all, Evil Flippy managed to emerge on only half their dates, and since Flippy's mental battle, only about a quarter.
 She had one great relief—ever since getting together with the veteran, Evil Flippy was somehow convinced by the good Flippy to refrain from killing her.
 But it was her only relief.
 Every time he emerged, he would leave her where she was cowering while he did his deadly work to the others around them.

 She decided to call Giggles using her cell phone and inform her that they might be late.
 "Giggles, I'm sorry, but we might be late."

 "He's late—more late than usual.
 I'm beginning to think that he's flipped," Flaky confided.
 "So our date may be postponed by at least two hours.
 Go on ahead without us."

 "Then we'll wait for you.
 Cuddles hadn't arrived too, and I'm not suggesting that he flipped out too!"

 "But what if—"

 "Don't worry.
-I'll keep you posted if I Flippy did flip.
+I will keep you posted if Flippy did flip.
 Until then, our date is on!"

 "Well, okay.
 Thanks," Flaky said before hanging up.
 This was not their first double date with Cuddles and Giggles of course, and Evil Flippy had routinely murdered Cuddles and Giggles when he flipped out during their double dates.
 But the rabbit and the chipmunk simply brushed it off.
 Her friends in this town were what she wanted in friends—they were true to her and understood her plight—even if they had a tendency to force her into activities which she deems too dangerous.
 Her will to make her own decisions seems to wither at the mere suggestion of Cuddles or any of her other friends.